❗ Frequently asked questions

 We cooperate with the authorities of the countries in which our companies are registered in strict accordance with their laws.

-We store minimal data about our users and do not store data about connections and traffic at all, however, according to the relevant decision of the US or UK court, we will be forced to transfer the data we have of interest to the court.
+We store minimal data about our users and do not store data about connections and traffic at all, however, according to the relevant decision of the US or Panama court, we will be forced to transfer the data we have of interest to the court.

 If we detect activity that harms other users of the service or resources on the Internet - for example, the use of our servers for SPAM, DDoS and other malicious activity, we will block your account without the possibility of a refund.

-23. How can I delete my account?
+26. How can I delete my account?

 If your account has an active subscription, then all information about it will be deleted and a refund will not be possible.

-24. Can I set up a VPN connection on a router?
+27. Can I set up a VPN connection on a router?

 You can set up a VPN connection on almost any router or other device that supports the OpenVPN or WireGuard protocols.